Self Guided Hikes

 When

-Most people complete the trek during the spring through fall months (however it is possible to complete the trek in winter, but a guide is recommended).
+Most people complete the W-Trek during the southern hemisphere's spring through fall months, between October and March.
+It is also possible to complete the trek in winter, but a guide is recommended.
 Peak travel is in January and February.
-Expect rain almost daily, along with sun, along with possible snow and high wind.
+Expect rain almost daily, along with sun, possible snow and high wind.
 In fact, just expect all four seasons in one day.

 How